Naoghuman/lib-tag/lib-tag-core/README.md

 The library `Lib-Tag-Core` provides the API to perform CRUD (`Create` `Read` `Update` `Delete`) operations for a `Tag`.

+A Tag is basically a simple [String] which can be used for example in a [Label] or a [Button].
+With a Tag is easily possible to search for or analyse a topic if it is tagged.

 > __Hint__
 > This libray is a part from the project [Lib-Tag].
 Plz see for additional
 > informations like `Download`, `Requirements` or `Installation` there.
 Thanks :smile:

-_Image:_ Overview Lib-Tag-Core
+_Image:_ [UML] Lib-Tag-Core
 ![overview_lib-tag-core_2017-04-30_07-21.png][overview_lib-tag-core_2017-04-30_07-21]

-A Tag is basically a [String] which can be used for example in a [Label] or a [Button].
-With a Tag is easily possible to search for or analyse a topic.